k8ssandra/k8ssandra/docs/content/en/docs/topics/repair/_index.md

   Use the Reaper for Apache Cassandra (Reaper) web interface for repairs.
 ---

-Repairs are a critical anti-entropy operation in Apache Cassandra (Cassandra).
+Repairs are a critical anti-entropy operation in Apache Cassandra&reg;.
 In the past, there have been many custom solutions to manage them outside of your main Cassandra installation.
 K8ssandra provides the Reaper Web interface that eliminates the need for a custom solution.
 Just like K8ssandra makes Cassandra setup easy, Reaper makes configuration of repairs even easier.

 {{% alert title="Tip" color="success" %}}
 The requirement for your environment may vary considerably, however the general recommendation is to run a repair operation on your Cassandra clusters about once a week.